 First elected to public office in 1970, Senator Farley served as a Councilmember and, later, Town Council Majority Leader, in the Town of Niskayuna.
 In his first run for State office, he soundly defeated an incumbent in the race for State Senate in 1976, and has been subsequently reelected every two years with overwhelming margins.

-Named in 1979 as the first Chair of the Senate Aging Committee, Senator Farley authored many significant laws benefiting senior citizens, including the nation's first hospice law, the law creating a program of respite care for the elderly, the prohibition of mandatory retirement policies, and repeal of the State income tax on the first $20,000 of pensions and annuities.
+Named in 1979 as the first Chair of the Senate Aging Committee, Senator Farley authored many significant laws benefiting senior citizens, including the nation's first hospice law, the law creating a program of respite care for the elderly, the prohibition of mandatory retirement policies, and elimination of the State income tax on the first $20,000 of pensions and annuities.
 He was the Senate sponsor of the Community Services for the Elderly Law, which has been a model for other states.
 He also played a leading role in the development of the EPIC (Elderly Pharmaceutical Insurance Coverage) Program to assist seniors with the cost of their prescription drugs.

 In January 1985, Senator Farley was appointed Chair of the Senate Environmental Conservation Committee.
 In his first year, he was successful in revitalizing the State Superfund Program.
 He subsequently sponsored the 1986 Environmental Quality Bond Act, which provided $1.45 billion for hazardous waste site cleanup, land acquisition, historic preservation, and urban cultural parks.

 As Chair, he sponsored major laws to establish strong criminal penalties for the illegal release of hazardous substances, to regulate the bulk storage of hazardous substances, and to strengthen the State's water pollution control program.
-He also led the Committee in issues concerning solid and infectious waste, groundwater, the protection of rivers and lakes, and the wise management of the State's natural, wildlife, and marine resources.
+He also led the Committee in addressing issues concerning solid and infectious waste, groundwater, the protection of rivers and lakes, and the wise management of the State's natural, wildlife, and marine resources.
 He was named Legislator of the Year in 1986 by the New York State Conservation Council.

 In 1989, Senator Farley became Chair of the Senate Banks Committee.
 He quickly established a national reputation in supporting the innovations and responsiveness of the dual banking system.
 He later sponsored the 1997 "wild card" law to help maintain the viability of the state banking system in an era of rapid change and innovation.
 He also gained national media attention for his efforts to attack the financing of the criminal drug trade by addressing the problem of money laundering and the illegal transmission of money.

 As a former local government official, Senator Farley has been particularly sensitive to local needs.
 He developed and sponsored the Schenectady Metroplex law, acclaimed as model legislation offering declining industrial cities new life through a unique mix of public and private cooperation.
 He also helped bring needed state jobs into downtown Schenectady, including the construction of a new state office building, which has made Schenectady the headquarters to several state agencies.
 He also helped bring a law enforcement academy into downtown, which was renamed The Senator Hugh T. Farley Zone Five Regional Law Enforcement Academy in recognition of his efforts.
 He was named a "Patroon," the City of Schenectady's highest award for public service and civic contributions, in 1998.
-He also led efforts which, in 2002, established a Volunteer Physicians Project in Schenectady, offering free basic medical care to uninsured citizens, including providing free pre-employment physical examinations needed by persons seeking jobs.

 Senator Farley gained a national reputation through his position from 1980 to 2008 as Chairman of the Senate Select Committee on Interstate Cooperation and his representation of New York State in a number of national organizations, including the National Conference of State Legislatures (NCSL) and the Council of State Governments (CSG).
-He has served as Chairman of CSG, Chairman of the CSG Eastern Region, President of the National Republican Legislators Association, and Vice Chairman of the State-Federal Assembly of the NCSL.
+He served as Chairman of CSG, Chairman of the CSG Eastern Region, President of the National Republican Legislators Association, and Vice Chairman of the State-Federal Assembly of the NCSL.
 He was named 1989 Legislator of the Year by the National Republican Legislators Association.